lpan/perfect-schedule/README.md

 extensible mock schedule generator.

 ## Ideas
-* AngularJs app at the frontend
+* Single Page App at the frontend
-* Backed with an RESTful api written in Express
+* Backed with a RESTful api written in Express
 * All school data is represented as an array of course objects
 * Users can submit data of a certain school to the database